kwurst/CS-140/Syllabus-Summer.md

 * WSU has no A+ grade.
 * I reserve the right to revise *downward* the required number of assignments needed for each base grade due to changes in number of assignments assigned or unexpected difficulties with assignments.
+## Class and Lab Attendance and Participation
+Since there will be no lecture during class, it is particularly important that you attend class sessions and participate in developing the material and concepts with your group.
+Simply being present is not enough to really learn the material - you need to play your part.

+During class time you are expected to participate in your group, to play your assigned role, and to contribute to your groups's notes.

+During lab time, you will be working with your lab partner to complete the lab assignment.

+**You will be using your computer within your group activities and labs.
+You should only be using your computer for the classwork.
+You should not be checking sites that are unrelated to the course, or messaging friends.
+If I see that you are doing other things on your computer and not participating in your group, I will warn you.
+If I have to warn you a second time during that class, you will lose your participation points for that class.**

 ## Quizzes on ReadingsYou will take quizzes on the readings so that I may assess where students are having conceptual difficulties with the material.
 In addition to giving an answer to the quiz questions, you will required to explain your reasoning for the answers you chose.

-All quizzes can be attempted an unlimited number of times.
+***All quizzes can be attempted an unlimited number of times before the due date/time.***

 ## zyBooks PracticeThe zyBooks textbook contains both Participation activities, where credit is given simply for trying the activity, and Challenge activities which require a correct answer.

-All activities can be attempted an unlimited number of times.
+***All activities can be attempted an unlimited number of times before the due date/time.***
 ## Laboratory AssignmentsThe laboratory assignments provide you with the chance to explore the Java language and development tools in an incremental, guided way.
 This will help you develop confidence and mastery before you are asked to complete programming projects on your own.
 ## Programming ProjectsThe programming projects will give you a chance to apply the material to larger tasks.
 These projects will require you to understand a design, implement that design in code, test, and debug it.
 Your code will have to follow formatting and documentation standards.

-## ExamsExam 1 will be given on 31 May 2018<br>Exam 2 will be given on 14 June 2018<br>Exam 3 will be given on 28 June 2018<br>
+## ExamsExam 1 will be given on 30 May 2019<br>Exam 2 will be given on 13 June 2019<br>Exam 3 will be given on 27 June 2019<br>

 ## Deliverables
 All work must be submitted electronically.
 The submission method, due date and time will be given on the assignment.
 The submission date and time will be determined by the timestamp in Blackboard, zyBooks, or GitLab.